 "grain (usually barley) in which, by heat, the starch is converted to sugar," Old English malt (Anglian), mealt (West Saxon), from Proto-Germanic *maltam (source also of Old Norse malt, Old Saxon malt, Middle Dutch, Dutch mout, Old High German malz, German Malz "malt"), possibly from PIE root *mel- (1) "soft" via the notion of "softening" the grain by steeping it in water before brewing.

-mid-15c., "to convert grain to malt," from malt (n.).
-Meaning + "to make with malt" is from c.
+mid-15c., malten, "to convert grain to malt," from malt (n.).
+Meaning "to make with malt" is from c.
 1600.
 Related: Malted; malting.
-Malted (n.) "a drink with malted milk" is from 1945.
+Malted (n.) "a drink with malted milk" is by 1945.